 Curated by Maxime Chabal, Stina Elisabeth Stühmer

 Through the layers of history, Sofiia Yesakova employs symbols and imagery drawn from past forms.
 Using this system, she seeks to initiate a dialogue with the future—one that underscores the cyclical nature of events in world history.
-“The thinking and feeling of the Middle Ages was permeated by the deepest pessimism; the world was on the brink of death, on death’s doorstep,” wrote Jacques Le Goff.
+“The thinking and feeling of the Middle Ages was permeated by the deepest pessimism; the world was on the brink of death, on death’s doorstep”, wrote Jacques Le Goff.
 An apocalyptic text can, with uncanny precision, describe the catastrophe we are witnessing with our own eyes today.
 The overall project brings together artistic positions of Sofiia Yesakova and Polina Shcherbyna that, while overlapping in many respects, speak through different formal languages.
-It is a reflection on the parallel dimensions of a single contradictory reality—on the human capacity to adapt to any scale of tragedy, on the senselessness of war, and on our growing awareness of its paradoxical nature.
+It is a reflection on the parallel dimensions of a single contradictory reality.
+On the human capacity to adapt to any scale of tragedy, on the senselessness of war, and on our growing awareness of its paradoxical nature.